Getting Started with Distributions

 - Order status changes

 Changes in order status determine the audience.
-Every customer whose order status changes as defined in the distribution gets the message.
+Every customer whose order status changes as defined in the distribution receives the message.

 - Successful code publication

-The message gets to a customer in response to a code publication.
+The message is sent to a customer in response to a code publication.
 The audience is limited to customers who will get the unique code published to their account (code from a particular campaign).

 Voucherify supports multi-channel delivery.
 While setting up distribution, you can choose the following integrations and built-in channels: